PopeLeoXIV/purrdoro/README.md

 ## 🐾 Project Goal

-My goal with **Purrdoro** is to build a pomodoro timer that felt a bit more personal and cute than other solutions.
+My goal with *Purrdoro* is to build a pomodoro timer that feels a bit more cute than other implementations.<br>
+Prior to starting work on this project, I had limited programming knowlegde and mainly kept to simple CLI tools.